oVirt/ovirt-site/source/infra/domaininfrastructure.html.md

 1. Authenticating Active Directory, IPA and RHDS using either simple or gssapi authentication
 2. Querying the directory using the LDAP protocol
-3. Auto deducing the LDAP servers for a specific domain
-4. Auto deducing the LDAP provider type
+3. Auto deducing the LDAP provider type
-5. Easily adding new LDAP provider types
+4. Easily adding new LDAP provider types
-6. Easily adding new query types
+5. Easily adding new query types

 This infrastructure is in the package: org.ovirt.engine.core.bll.adbroker, and it consists of the following main components: